2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 $$\delta = \frac{| 0.239772 \times 10^{-7} - 0.2 \times 10^{-7} |}{0.239772 \times 10^{-7}} = 16.6\%$$

-Oh no...
-We're off by 16\% of the total result!
-That's a huge loss!
-A real catastrophe.
+We are off by 16\% of the total result, this is actually really bad.

 What happened?
 If you look closely, the numbers are really close and even have 7 decimal digits in common, since our computer can memorize only 8 digits, the 9th to 13th decimal digits that looked so unimportant suddenly become a huge part of the result (due to the subtraction) but are already lost.